RaspberryPiFoundation/python-curriculum/en-GB/lessons/Quiz/Quiz - notes.md

 #Resources
 For this project, Python will need to be installed.
 It is recommended that version 3.2 of Python is installed.

+Students can also make use of the materials which accompany these challenges.
+Files included in this project's Resources folder (found under the 'Download Project Materials' link):

++ Quiz.py

+Make sure that each student has read and write access to their own copy of these resources.

 #Learning Objectives
 + Selection, using:
 	+ `if`;